patelvishv96/netflix_analysis/README.md

 # netflix_analysis
-here we anlysis the data of netflix titles and apply some visulitaion techniques.
+here we analyse the data of Netflix titles and apply some visualization techniques.